Brace Yourself, Denim Underwear Is Going To Be All Over Coachella

 Each quarter, global fashion search platform Lyst names the most coveted brands and products of the season, breaking down the data behind the shopping habits of more than five million shoppers.
 The Lyst Index tracks search data, sales, and product mentions on social media, including the way they can impact a brand's sales — which is perhaps why, Lyst is already clued into the major must-haves for festival season.

-On Tuesday, Lyst released its latest trend report, Festival Fashion 2019, predicting the biggest trends we'll see our favourite influencers sporting on Instagram.
-The usual suspects are all accounted for: nostalgic (think neon, tie-dye, bike shorts), flashy metallics, hiking sandals and bucket hats.
+On Tuesday, Lyst released its latest trend report, Festival Fashion 2019, predicting the biggest trends we'll see our favorite influencers sporting on Instagram.
+The usual suspects are all accounted for: nostalgic (think neon, tie-dye, bike shorts), flashy metallics, oversized "ugly" sneakers, and bucket hats.
 But one item on the Lyst (heh) took us by surprise.

 Advertisement